maRce10/brmsish/README.md

-brmsish: random stuff on brms bayesian models
+brmsish: miscellaneous functions to customize brms regression models
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->